Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs

-Under the RD assumptions (Assumptions \ref{ass:loverlap}-\ref{ass:lunc}), we can draw valid causal inference on the intention-to-treat effect of being eligible for Bolsa Fam\'ilia benefits on leprosy rate for the subpopulation of Brazilian families in $\Uset$.
 Figure~\ref{fig:mbares} and Table~\ref{tab:mbares2} show the posterior distribution of the causal relative risk in Equation~\eqref{eq:rr} and some summary statistics of it.
-The posterior median of the causal relative risk is equal to $0.722$, and the $95\%$ posterior credible interval, defined by the 2.5 and 97.5 percentiles, is rather wide, including values from $0.371$ to $1.882$.
-The posterior probability that the causal relative risk is less than 1 is approximately $78.5\%$, but the posterior distribution of $RR_{\Uset}$ is skewed with a long right tail.
-Therefore, there is some evidence that being eligible to Bolsa Fam\'ilia program based on per capita income reduce the risk of leprosy. , It is worth highlighting that, our analysis informs us only about the effect of eligibility.
-If we want to learn something about the effect of the Bolsa Fam\'ilia program, we need to introduce additional assumptions, such as exclusion restrictions, that would be required for estimating the effects of the benefits accounting for the fuzzy nature of the Bolsa Fam\'ilia RD study.
-In this paper, we prefer to avoid to deal with complications arising in fuzzy RD designs, which may mask the main contribution of our research work: the selection of suitable subpopulations for causal inference, accounting for the uncertainty involved in the selection process.
+The posterior median of the causal relative risk is equal to $0.671$, and the $95\%$ highest density interval is rather wide, including values from $0.273$ to $1.444$.
+The posterior probability that the causal relative risk is less than 1 is approximately $83.0\%$, but the posterior distribution of $RR_{\Uset}$ is skewed with a long right tail.
+Therefore, there is evidence that being eligible for Bolsa Fam\'ilia program based on per capita income reduces the risk of leprosy (see Section~F in the e-Appendix for results on the causal risk difference).
+We can hypothesize that this effect may be due in part to the improvement of living conditions, nutrition, education, and health-care access resulting directly from BF benefits, and in part to the increase in vaccination and regular check-ups resulting from the conditions imposed to receive the benefits \citep{Pescarini2020}.
+However, it is worth highlighting that our analysis informs us only about the effect of eligibility.
+In order to estimate the effect of the actual receipt of the Bolsa Fam\'ilia program, we would have to deal with complications arising in fuzzy RD designs.
+Here, we prefer to avoid dealing with such complications, which may mask the main contribution of our research work.

 It is worth remarking that we derive the posterior distribution of the causal relative risk, $RR_{\Uset}$, shown in Figure~\ref{fig:mbares} and summarized in Table~\ref{tab:mbares2}, by marginalizing over the uncertainty in whether each observation is a member of an unknown subpopulation $\Uset$.
 Each family's contribution to the posterior distribution of $RR_{\Uset}$ differs depending on the posterior probability of that family's inclusion in $\Uset$.
 Although closely related, this differs from the sensitivity analysis method introduced by \cite{BonviniKennedy2021}.